 By using OpKey – Test Automation Platform, you can easily automate your test case without writing even a single line of code.
 With OpKey, test cases can be recorded, manually created or scripted and used for automated playback and error logging.

 So, let’s get started without wasting time further!

 - Go to the OpKey-Web page and login with your user credentials.

 - Go to the left pane of the dashboard screen, create a new folder to organize all your automation artifacts.
-Now, choose the ‘Root Folder’ and choose ‘Test Case’ option to do that.

 Make sure that JRE (version 1.8 or above) and OpKey Smart Recorder is installed on your machine.
 For more details, refer OpKey Smart Recorder installation.